 You should know that education at Canadian Military Colleges has four distinct objectives: academic success, bilingualism, physical training and leadership skills development.

 I am in grade 11 in a Canadian province other than Quebec.
 Can I apply for Preparatory Year?

 No. To apply for Preparatory Year, you must hold or be on the verge of completing a high school diploma, which is not your case if you are in grade 11.
-Once you have completed grade 12, you can apply to First Year either at Royal Military College Saint-Jean or Royal Military College of Canada in Kingston.
+Once you have completed grade 12 or be on the verge of completing grade 12, you can apply to First Year either at Royal Military College Saint-Jean or Royal Military College of Canada in Kingston.